 Scenario 2: Equity

 For our second use case, Location Analytics will be used to review equity differentials in and across countries.
-Start by selecting the “Compensation Type-Equity”, users can compare the value of equity granted including the participation rate.
+When users select the “Compensation Type-Equity”, they can compare the value of equity granted, as well as see the all important "participation rate" when they mouse over the differential bars in the chart..

 Using the same criteria as Use Case 1, the equity differentials provide insight on how to audit your global equity guidelines.